JoshuaEll/Inventory-API/README.md

 # Inventory-API
 This repository contains the API and also the Web application version that pre-dates the api.
+This is a small backend project that I made using php.
+It should be noted that all of this is could of course also be written in python. <br>
 A small inventory API residing on a free tier AWS server(1 GB of ram 30 GB of storage).
 I also set up a database containing 5 million records.

 # Web Applicatiction